DoctorrDeep/sudoku-helper-solver-backend/README.md

 ## TODO

-- Implement backtracking algorithm
 - Make pygame flip between initial problem and presented solution periodically
-- User should have power to choose which algorithm is used
 - Make pytests/doctests for all functions
 - Implement gitflow to run tests
 - Make each iteration of recursion visual, make it pretty